 Co-authored by a psychologist and a survivor of multiple suicide losses, this book is written with sensitivity and understanding.
 The authors offer simple, constructive suggestions for healing, along with straightforward information and a message of hope.

-For questions about Crisis Prevention call Ashly Cooley at (913) 544-0238, or email using the form below.
+For questions about Crisis Prevention call Fred Reynolds at 913-402-7038, or email using the form below.

 We offer two ongoing support groups for those affected by cancer.
 Both groups meet via Zoom at this time.